 Take these resources at their face value and always take what’s offered there with a grain of salt.
 Also, understand that finding useful information and filtering it from the rest can be a demanding task and take up a lot of your time.
 For a poker player, time is a very valuable resource, so you shouldn’t be wasting it that easily.

-If you’re really looking to grow and move your game to the next level, you’re probably better off looking into a structured and organized approach offered by training sites and poker coaches.
-While this may cost you some money up front, it will more than pay for itself by saving you heaps of time and also providing you with accurate and up-to-date knowledge you can actually take to the tables and start turning into profit!
+If you’re really looking to grow and move your game to the next level, you’re probably better off looking into a structured and organized approach offered by training sites.
+While this may cost you some money upfront, it will more than pay for itself by saving you heaps of time and also providing you with accurate and up-to-date knowledge you can actually use when playing your poker hands and start turning into more profit!